Capital (architecture)

 From the highly visible position it occupies in all colonnaded monumental buildings, the capital is often selected for ornamentation; and is often the clearest indicator of the architectural order.
 The treatment of its detail may be an indication of the building's date.

+Capitals occur in many styles of architecture, before and after the classical architecture in which they are so prominent.

 Pre-classical Antiquity

 Egyptian

 The two earliest Egyptian capitals of importance are those based on the lotus and papyrus plants respectively, and these, with the palm tree capital, were the chief types employed by the Egyptians, until under the Ptolemies in the 3rd to 1st centuries BC, various other river plants were also employed, and the conventional lotus capital went through various modifications.

 Many motifs of Egyptian ornamentation are symbolic, such as the scarab, or sacred beetle, the solar disk, and the vulture.
 Other common motifs include palm leaves, the papyrus plant, and the buds and flowers of the lotus.

 Some of the most popular types of capitals were the Hathor, lotus, papyrus and Egyptian composite.
 Most of the types are based on vegetal motifs.
 Capitals of some columns were painted in bright colors.